 Child resistant barriers

 Child resistant barriers must comply with the requirements of the applicable Australian Standard.
-Copies of relevant Australian Standards are available to view at all of the library branches within the Campbelltown LGA and also at Council's Customer Service Centre at the Civic Centre on the ground floor, corner of Queen and Broughton Streets, Campbelltown.
+Copies of relevant Australian Standards are available to view at all of the library branches within the Campbelltown Local Government Area (LGA) and also at Council's Customer Service Centre at the Civic Centre on the ground floor, corner of Queen and Broughton Streets, Campbelltown.

 How to keep your pool safe once it is fenced